PEAKStudentCouncil/website-prod/site/content/post/komabasai-2018.md

 In no particular order

-1. The UTokyo Newspaper took a photo of us and Fuji TV's _Sanam Equation of UTokyo_ interviewed some of our members.
+1. The UTokyo Newspaper took a photo of us and Fuji TV's _Sanma Equation of UTokyo_ (サンマの東大方程式) interviewed some of our members.
 2. A couple of us helped the Komabasai committee to sort the trash.
 3. A very dedicated art time spent many hours creating the booth's board design.
 4. The name started with an internal meeting's suggestion to have some members practice yoga as a performance near the stand.
 Taking after our internationalism, another member suggested the pun 'World of potatoes' (in Japanese, 'yo/ga-po/ta/to') which somehow** unanimously stuck.